baliganorbi/react-led-toggle-app/README.md

 # Node MCU LED Mobile App

-This project is an Android application that toggles an LED on and off.
+This project is an Progressive Web Application for mobile devices (Andorid and iOS) that toggles an LED on and off.
 Each tap on the LED sends an HTTP request to a web server with the LED state (`ON` or `OFF`).

 ## Features
 - Single screen with an LED toggle.